GehDoc/vscode-textile-preview/README.md

 * (FUTURE) - Improvements :
 	* more tests
 	* generate/find Typescript declaration file for textile-js
+	* find a way to remove "node_modules" directory completly ?
 	* line-number support for at least :
 		* block HTML (inside "pre"),
 		* parseTable (WIP : need CSS for different vscode theme, and selection-marker's height is not dynamic),